-In 2011 the Company adopted the 2011 Stock Option Issuance Plan ("2011 Plan") and subsequently amended it to authorize the Board of Directors to issue up to 4,714,982 incentive grant and non-statutory awards.
+In 2011, the Company adopted the 2011 Stock Option Issuance Plan ("2011 Plan") and subsequently amended it to authorize the Board of Directors to grant up to 4,714,982 incentive stock option and non-qualified stock option awards.

 The 2018 Stock Option and Incentive Plan ("2018 Plan") was adopted by the Board of Directors in April 2018 and approved by the Company's stockholders in June 2018 to award up to 1,822,000 shares of common stock.
 This plan became effective on the date immediately prior to the effectiveness of the Company's IPO registration statement.
 The 2018 Plan replaced the 2011 Plan as the Board of Directors determined not to make additional awards under the 2011 Plan following the closing of the IPO, which occurred in June 2018.
 The 2018 Plan allows the compensation committee to make equity-based and cash-based incentive awards to the Company's officers, employees, directors and other key persons (including consultants).